nth-zik/coolbird-tagify/docs/coding-rules/theme-styling-guide.md

 ### 4. Follow Material Design 3
 Leverage Material 3 color system and components.

-### 5. Flat Design - No Borders, No Shadows
+### 5. Flat Design — No Shadows, No Borders (Default)
-**Use flat design.** Avoid borders and shadows.
-Use backgrounds, gradients, and spacing for visual separation.
-Keep the design clean and minimal.
+Prefer flat design.
+Avoid drop shadows and borders by default.
+Use spacing, backgrounds, and subtle gradients for separation.
+Only add borders for explicit exceptions (inputs/focus/dividers).

 ## Color System